eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 In this step, we will create an Information Model that implement the Geolocation Function Block.
 The Information Model represents the vendor - specific sensor.

 1. Click `Explore` in the menu and then click `Create Model`
-2. Choose `Information Model` and work yourself through the wizard by giving it the name `SensorOne` and version `1.0.0`.
+2. This time choose `Information Model` and work yourself through the wizard by giving it the name `SensorOne` and version `1.0.0`.
+3. In the popup to select from a list of existing abstract Function Block Properties, select Custom as we want to define our own in the next step, select Custom.
  Click Next and confirm with `Create`.
 This will take you directly to the newly created Information Model

 Add the following function block properties hit `Save`: